federicotaschin/informazione-a-confronto/README.md

 5. **Java parser**: Follows instruction from the interpreter and parses the data from HTML pages

 ## This is a project that I did in high school when I was 18.
 The code is horrible and lacks of documentation.
 Unfortunately I don't have the time to try to clean it.
-I still keep it to remind me "where do I come from"
+I still keep it to remind me "where do I come from".

+Oh, it's mostly in Italian